kielabokkie/ipdata-php/README.md

 ## Installation

-Recommended installation is by running the composer require command.
-This will install the latest stable version of this extension.
+You can install the package via composer:

     composer require kielabokkie/ipdata